m-shirkin/telebotBackend/readme.md

 # Telebot Backend

 This project is a web-server for running Telegram bot files.
 It also maintains a local database with messages that the bot received.
-It was created on Node.js using [NestJS](https://nestjs.com/) framework.
+It was developed on Node.js using [NestJS](https://nestjs.com/) framework.

 To view the API go to `https://*server-address*:3000/api`